webdivisionhq/blokus-timer/README.md

     <h1 align="center">Blokus Timer</h1>
 </p>

-## It's the timer dedicated for [Blokus](http://www.mattelgames.com/en-us/strategy/blokus) - the strategy game for the whole family.
+### The timer app dedicated for [Blokus](http://www.mattelgames.com/en-us/strategy/blokus) - the strategy game for the whole family.

 This app allows to make Blokus even more challenging by introducing additional time constraint per player.